BBK-PiJ-2014-21/Lab-Exercises/Day-01-and-02/E01-TernaryOperator.md

 This piece of code will ask the user to enter the year of birth, then it will compute the approximate age in 2012 (without considering the month).
-If the result is less than `17`, it will print `It seems you are not an adult.`, otherwise it will print `It seems you are an adult.`
+If the result is less or equal to `17`, it will print `It seems you are not an adult.`, otherwise it will print `It seems you are an adult.`